AidanZach/Asset_Recognition_Demo/README.md

 Setup Instructions

 Prerequisites

 Python 3.11 or higher
 Git

 Clone the Repository

 git clone https://github.com/AidanZach/Asset_Recognition_Demo.git

 cd Asset_Recognition_Demo

 Setting Up a Virtual Environment
 It's recommended to use a virtual environment to manage dependencies.
 Run the following commands to create and activate a virtual environment:

 python -m venv venv
-source venv/bin/activate # On Windows: venv\Scripts\activate
+# On Mac: source venv/bin/activate # On Windows: venv\Scripts\activate

 Install Dependencies
 Install the required dependencies using pip: